Easy homemade almond paste recipe

 Tips

 Make a larger amount of almond paste and freeze it in portions.
-I love having some homemade almond paste on hand.

 How to store